Building a Repertoire

 | Green | Well retained (≥ 0.9) |

-| Yellow | Due soon (0.7–0.9) |
+| Yellow | Still being learned, or due soon (0.7–0.9) |

-| Red | Overdue or weak (< 0.7) |
+| Red | Lapsed, or overdue and weak (< 0.7) |

-| Grey | Never reviewed |
+| No dot | Never reviewed |

 Use the heatmap to identify branches that need attention.
 Right-click any move and select Train branch to drill that subtree directly.

-Starting a drill session from the Repertoire Builder
+Starting a drill session

 Explorer panel — Repertoire tab